SAB defeats Fort High to climb to second place - FortSaskOnline.com

 After going up 2-0 (25-20, 25-17), the St. André Bessette Cardinal senior girls volleyball team may have let their foot off the pedal a little too soon on Wednesday night (Oct.3).

-The Fort High Sting battled back on the Cardinals, winning the third and fourth sets (25-23, 25-20) to force a fifth.
+The Fort High Sting battled back, winning the third and fourth sets (25-23, 25-20) to force a fifth.

 "I think the girls just got a little too comfortable.
 It was difficult emotionally and mentally to get back to our game," said St. André Bessette assistant coach Cameron Keats.